zhuohan123/homepage/content/home/about.md

 # About Me

-I am a PhD student in Computer Science at UC Berkeley advised by Prof. [Ion Stoica](https://people.eecs.berkeley.edu/~istoica/).
-Before that, I received my B.S. in Computer Science from Peking University, advised by Prof. [Liwei Wang](http://www.liweiwang-pku.com/).
+I am a PhD student in Computer Science at UC Berkeley advised by [Ion Stoica](https://people.eecs.berkeley.edu/~istoica/).
+Before that, I received my B.S. in Computer Science from Peking University, advised by [Liwei Wang](http://www.liweiwang-pku.com/).

 My interest lies in the intersection of machine learning and distributed systems.
-I use insights from different domains to improve the performance (accuracy, efficiency, interpretability) of current machine learning models.
+I use insights from different domains to improve the performance (accuracy, efficiency, and interpretability) of current machine learning models.

+Currently, I am also interning at Google Brain, working on model parallel training and inference.

   <i class="fa fa fa-envelope"></i><small><samp> zhuohan[at]cs.berkeley.edu</samp> </small><br>
   &nbsp;<i class="fa fa fa-map-marker"></i>&nbsp;<small><samp> 465 Soda Hall</samp> </small>